multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 #### WebSocket Integration

-This WebSocket integration is a generic one, and can be used for multiple outport driver integrations.
+The WebSocket integration is a generic one, and can be used for multiple outport driver integrations.
 In case Elasticsearch integration is already being used with WebSocket connector, a separate config section `HostDriversConfig` has to be set for event notifier.